Chabachib/Audio-Transcriber/README.md

 ---

+## 💬 Getting Your Lyrics or Transcript

+After the transcription is done, you will find a **text file** containing the lyrics or transcript in the **output folder**.
+Just refresh the folder view, and you will see the file there.
+Then, simply download it and start enjoying your text! 🎶📝

+---

 ⚠️ **Note:**
-There is no strict limit to the number of songs you can transcribe.
+There is no strict limit to the number of audios you can transcribe.
 However, to avoid any bot detection issues (even if you’re not a bot), I recommend processing a maximum of **5 audios per batch**.
 I don’t have an exact threshold, but 5 should keep you safe.

 ---

-Happy transcribing and happy rapping! 🎧✨
+Happy Transcribing and Happy Rapping (or Listening)! 🎧✨